stxnext/visual-similarity-search/README.md

 * Install ***git***, ***docker***, ***docker-compose*** and ***make*** packages.
 * `cd` to your target directory.
 * Clone [repository](https://github.com/qdrant/qdrant_demo.git) (preferably use SSH cloning).
+* Download `data.zip` file from the [Google Drive](https://drive.google.com/file/d/1UeHYtgyewXmhDd3Qd-b2ud2u65a_kc3i/view?usp=sharing) and unpack it to the repository so that the folder structure above is retained.
 * To install new environment execute one of the options below.
 ```
 # Use Makefile:
 make run-local-build

+# Optional:
+make run-local-build-qdrant-restart
+make run-local-build-interactive-restart
 ```
 * Access the visual similarity search engine under URL: [localhost](http://0.0.0.0:8080).